Magnolia History Fair bridging

-Magnolia Plantation and Gardens convened a History Fair on July 6, 2013, to showcase nearly 40 organizations, businesses and institutions with historic ties to the Lowcountry.
+Magnolia Plantation and Gardens will convene a History Fair on July 6 to showcase 41 organizations, businesses and institutions with historic ties to the Lowcountry.

-The list included groups that study rice cultivation, African-American genealogy and history, Native-American culture, military and Southern history, the workmanship of legendary blacksmith Philip Simmons and South Carolina's links with Barbados.
-A representative of the national heritage corridor, created by Congress in 2006 and dedicated to the preservation of Gullah-Geechee culture, also participated in the day-long fair.
+The list includes groups that study rice cultivation, African-American genealogy and history, Native-American culture, military and Southern history, the workmanship of legendary blacksmith Philip Simmons and South Carolina's links with Barbados.
+A representative of the national heritage corridor, created by Congress in 2006 and dedicated to the preservation of Gullah-Geechee culture, will participate in the day-long fair.

-The History Fair showcased well-known names in education, religion, business, social services, the arts and tourism, including Charles Town Landing State Historic Site, a state-owned park on the grounds where the Carolina Colony was founded in 1670.
+The History Fair will showcase well-known names in education, religion, business, social services, the arts and tourism, including Charles Town Landing State Historic Site, a state-owned park on the grounds where the Carolina Colony was founded in 1670.

-Magnolia was joined at the History Fair by its Ashley River neighbors Drayton Hall and Middleton Place under the banner of the Historic Ashley River Plantation District.
+At the History Fair, Magnolia will be joined by its Ashley River neighbors Drayton Hall and Middleton Place under the banner of the Historic Ashley River Plantation District.
+Randle said, "These plantations have been together on the Ashley River for centuries.
+Now they are coming together to tell their unique histories."

 George McDaniel, Drayton Hall's executive director, said, "One would be hard-pressed to find such a rich concentration of historic sites in such a small area in the nation that compares with the Historic Ashley River Plantation District.
 The added bonus is that each site is steeped in history and each is distinctive in the way it presents itself so that visitors come away with a deeper understanding and a variety of enjoyable experiences for all ages."